 We all want optimum eye health, right?
 As the eyes get older, the risk of developing conditions such as macular degeneration and cataracts increases, and can eventually lead to blindness.
-However, there’s plenty you can to do to keep your eyes healthy and help prevent these problems, and most of it starts with what you eat.
+However, there's plenty you can do to keep your eyes healthy and help prevent these problems, and most of it starts with the what you eat.

 What nutrients do the eyes need?